 Methadone: A Part of Medication-Assisted Detox

 No single approach to opiate detoxification is guaranteed to work well for all patients.
-Many regular heroin users are switched to synthetic opiate methadone.
+Many regular heroin users have switched to synthetic opiate methadone.
 It’s a longer-acting drug that can be taken orally or injected.
-Then the dose is gradually reduced over a period of about a week.
+Then, the dose is gradually reduced over about a week.
 The anti-hypertensive (blood pressure lowering) drug clonidine is sometimes added to shorten the withdrawal time and relieve physical symptoms.

 Methadone maintenance detox programs are some of the most common programs in the country.
-Methadone was first discovered in 1965 through the groundbreaking research of scientists at the Rockefeller Institute and abroad.
-Those early studies demonstrated methadone’s remarkable ability to alleviate withdrawal and craving and improve the ability to function emotionally and socially which ultimately lead to higher treatment success rates in the U.S. The evidence supporting methadone’s positive effects has grown stateside and even throughout the world.
+Methadone was first discovered in 1965 through scientists’ groundbreaking research at the Rockefeller Institute and abroad.
+Those early studies demonstrated methadone’s remarkable ability to alleviate withdrawal and craving and improve the ability to function emotionally and socially, which ultimately led to higher treatment success rates in the U.S. The evidence supporting methadone’s positive effects has grown stateside and even throughout the world.
 These include significant reductions in drug use, new HIV infection, crime, and death from overdose in opiate addiction.

 Buprenorphine is Another Part of the MAT Process